-- Children to have a good knowledge of the location of globally significant places and their physical and human characteristics.
+- gain a good knowledge of the location of globally significant places and their physical and human characteristics.